 He lectured in the area of dairy and food microbiology throughout his time at UCC and became Dean of the Faculty of Dairy Science in 1967, a post he held until 1976.
 He forged many links with US universities in the 60s and 70s, at a time when it was quite innovative to do so, and his dedication and devotion to UCC contributed magnificently to the development of what are now the thriving disciplines of Food Science, Nutrition and Microbiology in UCC.
 Always a keen sportsman, he played in goal for the UCC football team, winning a Sigerson medal in 1943.

 Professor Tadhg O'Mullane died on the14 April 2000.
-Dr Monica O'Mullane (granddaughter) and Stephen O’Mullane (son) have established a student prize to honour the memory of the late Professor Tadhg O'Mullane.
+The O'Mullane family have established a student prize to honour the memory of the late Professor Tadhg O'Mullane.

 The Prize will be awarded annually, subject to the following conditions:

 - The award shall be known as 'Professor Tadhg O'Mullane Award for Academic Excellence'.